netgwas: An R Package for Network-Based Genome-Wide Association Studies: Package design and functionality

-The function \texttt{netmap()} reconstructs linkage maps for diploid and polyploid organisms.
-Diploid organisms contain two copies of each chromosomes, one from each parent, whereas polyploids contain more than two copies of each chromosome.
+This module reconstructs linkage maps for diploid and polyploid organisms.
+Diploid organisms contain two copies of each chromosome, one from each parent, whereas polyploids contain more than two copies of each chromosome.
 In polyploids the number of chromosome sets reflects their level of ploidy: triploids have three copies, tetraploids have four, pentaploids have five, and so forth.

 Typically, mating is between two parental lines that have recent common biological ancestors; this is called inbreeding.
 If they have no common ancestors up to roughly $4$-$6$ generations, then this is called outcrossing.
 In both cases the genomes of the derived progenies are random mosaics of the genome of the parents.
-However, in the case of inbreeding parental alleles are distinguishable in the genome of the progeny; in outcrossing this does not hold.
+However, in the case of inbreeding parental alleles are distinguishable in the genome of the progeny, in outcrossing this does not hold.

 Some \emph{inbreeding} designs, such as Doubled haploid (DH), lead to a homozygous population where the derived genotype data include only homozygous genotypes of the parents namely AA and aa (conveniently coded as $0$ and $1$) for diploid species.
-Other inbreeding designs, such as F2, lead to a heterozygous population where the derived genotype data contain heterozygous genotypes as well as homozygous ones, namely AA, Aa, and aa (conveniently coded as $0$, $1$ and $2$) for diploid species.
-We remark that the Gaussian copula graphical models help us to keep heterozygous markers in the linkage map construction, rather than turn them to missing values as most other methods do in map construction for RIL populations.
+Other inbreeding designs, such as F2, lead to a heterozygous population where the derived genotype data contain heterozygous genotypes as well as homozygous ones, namely aa, Aa, and AA for diploid species, conveniently coded as $0$, $1$ and $2$ which correspond to the dosage of the reference allele A. We remark that the Gaussian copula graphical models help us to keep heterozygous markers in the linkage map construction, rather than turn them to missing values as most other methods do in map construction for recombinant inbred line (RIL) populations.

 \emph{Outcrossing} or outbred experimental designs, such as full-sib families, derive from two non-homozygous parents.
-Thus, the genome of the progenies includes a mixed set of many different marker types containing fully informative markers (e.g. segregating 1:1:1:1 in diploid parents) and partially informative markers (missing markers, and e.g. segregating 1:2:1, 3:1, and 1:1 in diploid parents).
+Thus, the genome of the progenies includes a mixed set of many different marker types containing fully informative markers and partially informative markers .
 Markers are called fully informative when all of the resulting gamete types can be phenotypically distinguished on the basis of their genotypes; markers are called partially informative when they have identical phenotypes \citep{wu2002simultaneous}.